Listing FSBO on Zillow: Is it Worth it?

 Alternative to listing a home FSBO on Zillow

 While listing your home FSBO on Zillow is technically free, it also comes with its non-financial costs.
 In the end, you will likely not find much success in selling if that is your only strategy.
 That is why it’s always a good idea to consider other alternatives on the market.

 For most home sellers, the reason they choose to sell FSBO is to save on realtor fees.
 In most real estate transactions, sellers are required to pay a 6% sellers commission fee that is split between the buyer and listing agents.
 Luckily, there are ways to get all the benefits of a full-service agent while saving on high commission fees.

 Low-commission or discount brokerages are a great middle ground between a listing with a traditional agent and listing through Zillow.
 When selling with SimpleShowing, sellers pay a reduced 1% listing fee, lowering total commission to 4%!
-Not only that, but sellers will receive professional photos, MLS listings on dozens of real estate listing sites, and the option to save even more (up to 5% in commission!) with a self-tour lockbox.
+Not only that, but sellers will receive professional photos, MLS listings on dozens of real estate listing sites.
 Of course, sellers will also have guidance from our expert agents to manage showings, negotiation, and paperwork.